 I first wild camped along the Algarve coast in 2003 when the number and size of motorhomes were much smaller.
-Since than an ever-increasing tide of new campervanners have been pitching up.
+Since then an ever-increasing tide of new campervanners have been pitching up.
 For many years Portuguese authorities have been trying in vain to discourage the large encampments of long-term off-site campers.
-Portugal has about 125 campsites and nearly 200 motorhome Aires.
+Portugal has about 125 campsites.
+All the Aires Spain and Portugal lists over 200 motorhome Aires.
 These facilities have insufficient pitches for the number of motorhome visitors leaving the Portuguese government with little choice but to enforce control with sanctions and fines.

 Law 66/2021 came into effect across Portugal on August 24th 2021.
 In summary this law ‘Changes the regime for motorhome parking both day and night.
 The new amendments have been recorded in the Highway Code and the Traffic Signalling Regulation.

 The law is available in Portuguese with English translation here: https://data.dre.pt/eli/lei/66/2021/08/24/p/dre

 The country wide parking law affects all motorhomes, campervans and other vehicles of this type travelling in Portugal.
 This law details what motorhome parking is, where it can be done, for how long and what fines can be given.

 All motorhomes must now comply with the ‘provisions of the municipal parking and traffic regulations.’

 Article 50A has been modified and ‘overnight’ parking has been clarified and refers to the period 10pm-7am.
 In addition, paragraph 2 states anywhere without municipal regulation, motorhomes are only allowed for a maximum of 48 hours in the same municipality, except in places authorised for motorhomes.

 The following are prohibited countrywide:

 a) Camping; on the road and in public space

 b) Waste and water disposal anywhere outside of an official disposal/service point